AmirGjzh/XOShift-Game/README.md

 ---

-## 📝 License
+## 📜 License

-This project was developed as an AI course project.
-Feel free to use, modify, and extend.\
+This project is licensed under the MIT License.